kazzkiq/svero/README.md

 ## First things first

-svero is intented for use in SPA (Single Page Applications) making usage of `pushState` and History API.
-We're assuming here that you already know how to configure your front-end server (being it dev or production) to serve all path requests to `index.html`.
+svero is intented to be used in SPA (Single Page Applications) making usage of `pushState` and History API.
+We're assuming that you already know how to configure your front-end server (being it dev or production) to serve all path requests to `index.html`.

 If you're not familiar with the terms SPA, `pushState` or History API, you should probably be reading these first: